How to Deal with Unhappy Clients

 If you’re familiar with counseling or therapy techniques, you may recognize this as mirroring.

-Second, you will be able to empathize with the client’s concerns, which is a crucial component of effective client dialogue.
+- You will be able to empathize with the client’s concerns—a crucial component of effective client dialogue.

 Ask clarifying questions.